Pvi05/Portfolio/README.md

 One of the main issue was the identification of target categories, initialy dealt with by using the International Labour Organization classification table ; but as this turned out to be a much wider challenge than the original issue, it was decided in accordance with SypherIA that they would be supplied by the pipeline user.
 Indeed interesting prospects usually belong in a specific job category, already identified by the sales manager using the CRM manager.

 One of the key technical solution which drasticly improved models results was the choice to perform two classifications instead of one.
 One on the job level (Senior, Junior, Manager, Director, etc) and one on the job departement (HR, Sales, IT, Production, etc).
+It greatly reduced models confusion between the level part of the title and the departement, which could sometimes lead things like 'Head IT manager' to be associated with 'HR manager'.

 ### What we delivered

 We delivered to SypherIA a fully working and ready to transfert Python code containing our model, paired with a GUI to make using our pipeline easier.

 I am unable to disclose any code, dataset or app produced in this mission.
-You can although find below a short presentation video of our GUI.
+You can however find below a short presentation video of our GUI.